Nathaniel-Stokes35/Nathaniel-Stokes35/README.md

 happened to him was when errors became coded and troubleshooting boiled down to following commands on a prompt.
 "Back in the good days, each problem was another puzzle I got to dive into and understand.
 Now we just do whatever the computer tells us we have to do."
+I've started taking classes at BYU-Idaho to get my bacholers in software development and am working in a Data Science Bootcamp through TripleTen.